 No. This is a production grant, to support the creation of a body of work.
 It is NOT a distribution grant, which supports exhibitions and publications.

 What if I haven’t started my project yet?

-If you have not yet begun the project you are proposing, that’s fine.
+It’s okay if you don’t have any images from your project to submit – although it’s hard to “sell” judges on a project that they can’t visualize.
 Please submit other images that show your photographic and storytelling skills.
 If you have begun the project you are proposing, please include a selection of those images in your portfolio.